Exciting Developments at Avonmouth Household Waste and Recycling Centre

 The redeveloped site will have better access for residents, improved traffic flow to reduce waiting times, extra capacity to meet growing demand, improved safety and more material streams for recycling.

-In addition to this, the new site will also be home to Bristol’s first ever reuse shop.
+In addition to this, the new site will also be home to Bristol’s first ever reuse shop in a recycling centre.
 The shop will divert good quality, pre-loved items from the waste stream; providing low cost household products, such as televisions, furniture and vacuums, for residents.

 By redirecting reusable items from disposal, it will reduce costs, save valuable resources and help us reach our ambitious recycling target of 50% by 2020.
 Profits from the sale of reusable items will be reinvested in waste reduction schemes, as well as supporting local charities.
 A reuse workshop will also be built into the site to support this vital work.

-To enable Bristol Waste to make the changes, the opening hours for the site will be changing from Monday 2 September 2019 until the end of the year.
+To enable Bristol Waste to make the changes, the opening hours for the site will be changing from Monday 2 September 2019 until early in the new year.

 The site will remain open to the public on Friday’s, Saturdays and Sundays during the redevelopment.
 Extended opening hours will be in place until Monday 25 October 2019 and additional staff and capacity will be in place at the city’s other Household Waste and Recycling Centre in St Philips.